 In recent years, the market for annuities has been dominated by those insurers with the highest ratings.
 The Life Company has received a rating of "A-(Excellent)" from A.M.
 Best Company. ("A.M.
 Best").
 A.M.
+Best ratings currently range from "A++ (Superior)" to "F (In Liquidation)", and include 15 separate ratings categories.
+Within these categories, "A++ (Superior)" and "A+ (Superior)" are the highest, followed by "A (Excellent)" and "A- (Excellent)".
+Publications of A.M.
+Best indicate that the "A" and "A-" ratings are assigned to those companies that, in A.M.
+Best's opinion, have demonstrated excellent overall performance when compared to the standards established by A.M.
+Best and have demonstrated a strong ability to meet their obligations to policyholders over a long period of time.
+A.M.
 Best reviews its ratings of insurance companies from time to time.
 There can be no assurance that any particular rating will continue for any given period of time or that it will not be changed or withdrawn entirely if, in the judgment of A.M.
 Best, circumstances so warrant.
 If the Life Company's A.M.
 Best rating were to be downgraded for any reason, the Company could experience a material decline in the sales of its products and the persistency of its in force business.